 From April through October, The Battery Conservancy offers open volunteer hours in Battery Urban Farm.
 This is a great way to get hands-on experience learning about edible horticulture and agriculture.
 Join us weekly on Wednesday afternoons from 4:00 p.m. to 6:00 p.m. or monthly on third Saturdays from 10:00am to 1:00pm (May-September).
 Projects are seasonal and vary from week to week, and could include weeding, mulching, trellising, path or fence maintenance, moving soil, or working with compost.
-Third Saturdays also offer Pick-Your-Own at the farm!
 Visit the Battery Urban Farm Community Programs page for exact dates and more information.

 Individuals interested in volunteering at Battery Urban Farm on weekly Wednesdays or monthly Saturdays must fill out a Farm Volunteer Form 2 weeks prior to appearing at open volunteer hours.
 Registered volunteers can meet our farm team at the entrance to the farm, located just inside the lawn on State Street between Bridge and Pearl Streets.
+Volunteers for Wednesday Volunteer Hours must be 15 or over.
+Our Saturday Open Volunteer Hours are for all ages, however volunteers under 15 must be accompanied by an adult.
+Any volunteers under 18 must bring a waiver signed by a parent or legal guardian.
 See “Information for Volunteers” below for directions and attire.